-- Crane School of Music: For MM Education and Performance Programs, the deadlines are as follows: Spring - November 15th, Summer - May 1st, Fall - April 1st.
-For full consideration for Graduate Assistantships and Crane Scholarships for the academic year, the deadline for applications is March 1st.
+- Crane School of Music: For MM Education and Performance Programs, the deadlines are as follows: Spring - November 15th (Note: This deadline is for all materials except the audition, which may be taken in December), Summer - May 1st, Fall - May 1st.
+For full consideration for Graduate Assistantships and Crane Scholarships for the academic year, the deadline for applications is March 2nd.
 Note that these are NOT recommended, but are firm deadlines.

 - All other Graduate programs: Note that deadlines for all other programs are recommended deadlines for full consideration not only for admission, but many scholarship opportunities.
 However, these programs do evaluate and admit on a rolling basis.
 Recommended deadlines are: Summer - March 1st, Fall - April 1st, Spring - October 15th

 - Evidence of an earned baccalaureate degree from an accredited college or university.
 International students should consult the International Graduate Student page for information on U.S. Equivalency guidelines.
 An unofficial transcript may be submitted for the purpose of obtaining an admissions decision.
 However, proof of completion of bachelor's degree requirements, and conferral of that degree must be submitted no later than the end of the fourth week of classes.